coderspark/is_odd/README.md

 - **Generic Trait Implementation👍**: Works seamlessly with various numeric types (`i32`, `u32`, `i64`, `u64`, ect.).
 - **Simple and Intuitive🍃**: Provides an easy-to-use API with the `is_odd` method.
 - **Blazingly Fast🚀**: Uses modular arithmetic for fast oddness checks.
+- **AI Powered✨**: Uses an AI algorithm to determine if a number is odd.

 ---